gryzus24/ziew/README.md

 * maximum number of colors is 100,
 * you cannot define more than one CPU widget (who needs that anyway?).

-All widget format options, specifiers and color options are documented below.
+Every option and supported color configuration for each *Widget* is documented below.

 **TIME**

     Format
       This widget is special in that its entire format is documented in strftime(3) and not here.

+      Specifiers
+        unsupported

     Colors
       [x] default